About the Journal

 Open Access Policy

 The journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-Articles in NJLIS are licensed under CC BY-NC-ND 4.0.
+NJLIS does not charge APCs or submission charges.
+Articles in NJLIS are distributed under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives License (read more).

 Nordic Journal of Library and Informations Studies publishes two issues per year.